Monkeypox on Cape Cod: Resources for Residents, Visitors, Businesses, and Practitioners

-- Traveled to central or west African countries, parts of Europe where MPV cases have been reported, or other areas with confirmed cases of MPV during the month before their symptoms began.
+- Traveled to central or west African countries, parts of Europe where monkeypox cases have been reported, or other areas with confirmed cases of monkeypox during the month before their symptoms began.

-- Reports close or intimate contact with a confirmed monkeypox case or person with suspected MPV symptoms.
+- Reports close or intimate contact with a confirmed monkeypox case or person with suspected monkeypox symptoms.

 Helpful Online Resources

 Programs & Services